Mithgol/node-uue/README.md

 Invalid UUE codes are ignored entirely (even if only one line of some UUE code block is wrong, that code block is not decoded).

 Any UUE codes of any file that has a different filename (i.e. not the given `filename`) are ignored.
-(In other words, even if `text` contains several uuencoded files, it is not necessary for the file with the given `filename` to be first of them: files with other names may precede it, and it still will be found and decoded nevertheless.)
+(In other words, even if `text` contains several uuencoded files, it is not necessary for the file with the given `filename` to be the first of them: files with other names may precede it, and it still will be found and decoded nevertheless.)

 If several uuencoded files have the same `filename` (case-sensitive), only the first is returned (its other namesakes are ignored).